Customer Perception Definition

-1. Increases customer loyalty:
+1. Increases Customer Loyalty:

 When customers have a positive perception of your brand, they will be loyal to your brand and will bring more customers.
-A good price point, better packaging, a special offer can lure them.
+A good price point, better packaging, and a special offer can lure them.
 So, building a strong relationship with a strong brand image is important.

-2. Influences buying decision:
+2. Influences Buying Decision:

 If you’re selling cars, and the customer has to choose between you and your competitor, positive customer perception will be advantageous.
-Your price point is higher, looks are good, you have a strong brand value.
-The competitor’s car is cheaper, but more powerful and packed with accessories, but the looks are ordinary, the brand has a history of scandals.
+Your price point is higher, your looks are good, and you have a strong brand value.
+The competitor’s car is cheaper, but more powerful and packed with accessories, but the looks are ordinary, and the brand has a history of scandals.
 What will nail his decision over performance and quality?
-Even though the competitor’s car is a better one, he will zero in for yours.
+Even though the competitor’s car is a better one, he will zero in on yours.

 This is what happened to Volkswagen after the Dieselgate scandal in 2015.
 Though a top car brand, its sales figures fell, and the brand is still struggling to come out of it.